rohansagar/E-Bike_with_rider_assistance_and_safety_systems/Smart_Mirror/access_point.md

-## This file is a version of the file available at https://github.com/SurferTim/documentation/blob/6bc583965254fa292a470990c40b145f553f6b34/configuration/wireless/access-point.md
+This file is a version of the file available [ Here ]( https://github.com/SurferTim/documentation/blob/6bc583965254fa292a470990c40b145f553f6b34/configuration/wireless/access-point.md )

 ## Setting up a Raspberry Pi as an access point in a standalone network